DCC-EX/EX-Turntable/README.md

 - Out-of-the-box support for several common stepper motor drivers
 - DCC signal phase switching to align bridge track phase with layout phase

+## Traverser mode

+As of version 0.4.0-Beta, a new feature was added to support horizontal and vertical traversers as well as restricted rotation turntables that do not rotate a full 360 degrees.

+Refer to the [DCC++ EX Website](https://dcc-ex.com/) website for the full documentation on enabling and using the traverser feature as this is not outlined in any detail in this README.

+The primary difference is the addition of a limit sensor/switch in addition to the homing sensor, and a modification to the calibration sequence to calculate the steps based on the distance between the home and limit sensors.

+All other features (phase switching, LED, accessory output) and control commands remain the same.

+## Sensor testing

+Also as of version 0.4.0-Beta, an option has been introduced to allow testing of both home and limit sensors while disabling all other Turntable-EX operations.

+This is critical to ensuring sensors operate correctly in traverser mode to ensure no physical damage results from the stepper trying to drive a traverser or restricted rotation turntable beyond physical limitations.

 # What you need for Turntable-EX

 - A CommandStation running the "add-turntable-controller" branch (Displays as version 4.0.2)